 With Band-in-a-Box, you can generate a guitar chord solo for any melody.
 Band-in-a-Box will intelligently arrange the melody into a guitar chord solo by inserting real guitar voicings throughout the piece.
 You can select from among many Guitarists to create your arrangement.
 And you can define your own Guitarists, choosing parameters such as strum speed, types of voicings (Pop/Jazz), embellishments, and many more.
 You can easily make and learn a professional quality guitar chord solo to your favorite song!

 Generate a Guitar Chord Solo

 Load a song with a melody in it.
-Then open the Guitar Window by pressing the [Guitar] toolbar button or with the control+shift+G keys.
+Then press the [Chord Solo] toolbar button or select the Melody | Edit Melody Track | Generate Guitar Chord Solo menu item.